T wave: Flattened T wave

 T wave is considered flat when the wave varies from -1.0 mm to + 1.0 mm in height.
 Hypokalemia or digitalis therapy can cause flattened T wave with a prominent U wave.
-As hypokalemia progressively worsens, T wave becomes more flatten while U wave becomes more prominent, with progressively deeper ST segment depression.
-For digitalis toxicity, there will be sagging QT interval, flattened T wave, and prominent U wave with a shortened QT interval.
+As hypokalemia progressively worsens, the T wave becomes more flattened while the U wave becomes more prominent, with progressively deeper ST segment depression.
+For digitalis toxicity, there will be a sagging QT interval, flattened T wave, and prominent U wave with a shortened QT interval.

 Hyperacute T wave

 These T waves may be seen in patients displaying Prinzmetal angina.
 Additionally, patients exhibiting the early stages of STEMI may display these broad and disproportional waves.

 'Camel hump' T wave

 The name of these T waves suggests the shape it exhibits (double peaks).
 Since these T wave abnormalities may arise from different events, i.e. hypothermia and severe brain damage, they have been deemed as nonspecific, making them much more difficult to interpret.